OussamaMaroufi/RealTime-ChatApp/README.md

 # Channels Routing :
     Channels provides different routing classes which allow us to combine and stack consumers.
 They are similar to Django's URLs.

+# WebSockets (frontend) :

+    -To communicate with Channels from the frontend, we'll use the WebSocket API.

+    WebSockets are extremely easy to use.
+First, you need to establish a connection by providing a url and then you can listen for the following events:

+    onopen - called when a WebSocket connection is established onclose - called when a WebSocket connection is destroyed onmessage - called when a WebSocket receives a message onerror - called when a WebSocket encounters an error